-This approach is used where a fully customised hardware platform is being used, and the safety software is designed to run on that platform. refers to this type of software as “Safety-related application software (SRASW).”
-A fully customised software application is used where a very specialised safety system is contemplated, and FPGAs or other customised hardware is being used.
+This approach is used where a fully customized hardware platform is used, and the safety software is designed to run on that platform .
+This type of software is called “Safety-related application software (SRASW).”
+A fully customized software application is used where a very specialized safety system is contemplated, and FPGAs or other customized hardware is used.
 These systems are usually programmed using full-variability languages.

-In this case, the full hardware and software V & V approach must be employed.
-In my opinion, ISO 13849 – 1 is probably not the best choice for this approach due to its simplification, and I would usually recommend using IEC 61508 – 3 as the basis for the design, verification, and validation of fully customised software.
+The full hardware and software V & V approach must be employed in this case.
+I believe ISO 13849-1 is probably not the best choice for this approach due to its simplification, and I would usually recommend using IEC 61508-3 as the basis for the design, verification, and validation of fully customized software.

 Safety-Related Embedded Software (SRESW)